xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 The theoretical study of this proof was accompanied by the practical implementation of an Agda program that implements it.

 Afterwards, we wanted to try our luck with a more complicated case: the fundamental group of the real projective plane $\RP^2$.
-While we were observing the problem, we realized that a potentially easier construction of $\RP^2$ could perhaps be made than those found in publications.
+While we were observing the problem, we realized that a potentially easier construction of $\RP^2$ could perhaps be made as an alternative to those found in publications.
 In particular, our approach tries to remove all accessory constructions and leave only the minimal components that would give a type the homotopical structure of $\RP^2$.
 The implications are that we have to work with second order inductive types, the difficulties of which we expose along the way.
-Albeit we accomplish the task of obtaining the fundamental group, we have difficulties proving the construction is indeed a projective space, although we make great advances towards it.
+Albeit we accomplish the task of obtaining the fundamental group, we have difficulties proving that the construction is indeed a projective space, although we make substantial advances towards it.

-Both parts of this thesis are an excellent display of the elegance of translating concepts from set-theoretic topology to homotopy type theory, where many times the definitions better represent the ideas behind them.
+Both parts of this thesis display the elegance of translating concepts from set-theoretic topology to homotopy type theory, where many times the definitions better represent the ideas behind them.
-Not only does homotopy type theory help us translate the theorems for the computer to verify, it also succinctly encapsulates the essence of *paths* in a way that allows us to tell what topological constructions are homotopical and which are not.
+Not only does homotopy type theory help us translate the theorems for the computer to verify, but it also succinctly encapsulates the essence of *paths* in a way that allows us to tell what topological constructions are homotopical and which are not.